Skip to Content

 Busy street in Mission District

-We highly recommend spending half a day wandering the vibrant streets or an evening socializing in Mission District during your first visit to SF.
-On a second visit, spend a whole day here.
+We recommend spending half a day wandering the vibrant streets or an evening socializing in Mission District during your first visit to SF.
+But on a second visit, you should spend a whole day in the area because it’s more authentic than the likes of Fisherman’s Wharf.

 Woman at the top of Coit Tower looking through three arched windows at the Bay